 Thursday, December 8, 2011

-This is Not A Tutorial (Glass & Resin Jewelry)
+A Not-Really-A-Tutorial (Glass & Resin Jewelry)

 "Inchie" pendant (1" square)

 People ask me what procedure and techniques I use to make my glass tile and resin jewelry all the time.
 The reason I haven't done a tutorial isn't that I am playing my pendants close to my chest, as it were.
-It's just a VERY involved process and I've never stopped to photograph each step as I go.
+It's just a super, duper involved process and I've never stopped to photograph each step as I go.

 However, since this question has popped up again recently, I'll give you the 30-second version (sorry, no bunnies).

-* print art and titles for backs
+* print art and titles for backs (I use an Epson printer and Epson matte 27lb presentation paper)

 * spray art with fixative